FrancoisSimon/aTrack/README.md

 - `all_frames`: dictionary descibing the frame numbers of each peak of all tracks with track length as keys (number of time positions, e.g. '23') of 2D arrays: dim 0 = track, dim 1 = time position.
 - `optional_metrics`: dictionary describing the optional metrics specified by opt_colnames for each peak of all tracks with the same format as the other outputs, track length as keys (number of time positions, e.g. '23') of 3D arrays: dim 0 = track, dim 1 = time position, dim 2 = optional metrics (same length as the length of the list opt_colnames).

+## Localization error

+The localization error is handled as a parameter that measures the spread between the real particle positions and the observed particle positions.
+Each state has its own localization error and currently (06/2025), the localization error is the same for all spatial dimensions.

 ## Caveats